Reimsdyke (1796 ship)

 Reimsdyke was launched at Batavia in 1796.
-She was taken in prize in 1797 and became a British West Indiaman.
+She was taken as a prize in 1797 and became a British West Indiaman.
 In 1801 she became a slave ship in the triangular trade in enslaved people.
 She made one complete voyage.
 In 1803 the Royal Navy captured her on her second voyage as she was sailing under the colours of the Batavian Republic and she was condemned in prize.
 She drifted out to sea after her capture and disappeared with over 200 captives still aboard.

 Possible origin

 During the Quasi-War between France and the United States, Reimsdyke, of Providence, Rhode Island, Ahorn, master, was returning from Île de France when a French privateer captured her and took her into St Martin's.
 A British lugger cut her out and took Reimsdyke into Tortola.
 (Note: In 1805 Van Reimsdyk was a merchant at Batavia doing business with various parties in Providence, Rhode Island.)

 On 9 February 1798, Reymsdyke, M'Clenahan, master, arrived at Gravesend from Martinique.